mikechambers/darci/README.md

 If any errors occur, make sure you have set the _DESTINY_API_KEY_ environment variable correctly, run the command again.
 (Sometimes some API calls will time out.
 This is normal and no data will be lost.
 It will be correctly synced on subsequent calls).

+Note, as a general rule, you should not kill a running dclisync process while it is syncing, as it may cause data corruption.

-# Download and Configure darci
+### Download and Configure darci

 We are ready to download and run darci.
+Darci is a client / server web app builds around Node.js and React.

-Install and configure [Node](https://nodejs.org/en/) (version 16.18.0 or greater).
-Make sure that the isntall directories are added to your system path so you can run the programs from the command line.
+Install and configure [Node.js](https://nodejs.org/en/) (version 16.18.0 or greater).
+Make sure that the install directories are added to your system path so you can run the programs from the command line (this may be done automatically depending on how you install).

 The Node install should also install NPM.
 You can test the installation by running: